CSC336 Numerical Methods

 Textbook web page (see educational modules)

-Material to be covered in the course
+Material covered or to be covered in the course

 (with textbook sections in parentheses) (later)